btcpayserver/btcpayserver-doc/FAQ.md

 Please think twice about how this may affect your business and make sure to communicate it to your customers properly inside your store Terms of Service or by other methods.

-## I'm already running a full node and have a synched blockchain, can I make BTCPay use it so that it doesn't have to do a full sync again ?

-If you want to run BTCPay inside a docker-compose, and that you have the data directory (`.bitcoin`) of a fully synched node on your docker host, then you can reuse it easily for BTCPay.

-To do that, follow the following steps :
-* Do the normal setup according to [this instruction](https://github.com/btcpayserver/btcpayserver-docker/blob/master/README.md).
-* Once `btcpay-setup.sh` is over, turn down the docker compose with `btcpay-down.sh`.
-* Login as root with `sudo su -`.
-* Open the docker's volume for bitcoind : `cd /var/lib/docker/volumes/generated_bitcoin_datadir/`, and check its content with `ls -la`.
-You should see only one directory named `_data`.
-* Now remove the `_data`directory : `rm -r _data`.
-If for any reason you want to keep this directory and its content you can also rename it instead : `mv _data/ _data.old/`
-* Now create a [symbolic link](https://www.cyberciti.biz/faq/creating-soft-link-or-symbolic-link/) between `/var/lib/docker/volumes/generated_bitcoin_datadir/_data` and your data directory (`.bitcoin`) on your host: `ln -s path/to/.bitcoin /var/lib/docker/volumes/generated_bitcoin_datadir/_data`
-* Check that the link has been done with a `ls -la`
-* Start your docker-compose again with `btcpay-up.sh`

-Your BTCPay Server should now be fully synched.

 ## Why is my ledger not detected by BTCPay Server?

 Check that you are running the ledger app with a version equals or above 1.2.4.